“We need a champion who will fight for ALL of us. Let me be your voice in Tallahassee.”

 It isn’t easy taking that first step to run for office, but I have faced much harder challenges over my lifetime.
 I grew up in a household full of love, but short on financial where-with-all.
 “In-between-checks,” was code for we aren’t eating tonight, or you aren’t getting those new clothes for your first day of school.

 But that challenge didn’t keep me from moving forward.
-I graduated in the top 10% of my high school and was one of the first to go to college and later, the first to own my own business.
+I graduated in the top 10% of my high school and was one of the first in my family to go to college and later, the first in my family to own my own business.

-Now, I am the first to run for public office.
+Now, I am the first in my family to run for public office.

 I am running because I want to restore respect and funding for Public Education.
 In Florida, money is being taken from our public schools and sent to for-profit charter schools without any accountability.
 As a mother of a child in public school, this trend to defund our public schools is devastating and one of the main reasons why I am running for Florida House.